overture-stack/score/README.md

 ## Related Products

-Score commonly works in tandem with our metadata service, [Song](https://github.com/overture-stack/SONG).
-As Score facilitates object storage in the cloud, Song runs in parallel validate, link and track genomic data with it's associated metadata.
-Song is also used to assign granular access controls to data.

 <div>
   <img align="right" alt="Overture overview" src="https://www.overture.bio/static/124ca0fede460933c64fe4e50465b235/a6d66/system-diagram.png" width="45%" hspace="5">
 </div>

 Overture is an ecosystem of research software tools, each with narrow responsibilities, designed to address the adapting needs of genomics research.

+Score commonly works in tandem with our metadata service, [Song](https://github.com/overture-stack/SONG).
+As Score facilitates object storage in the cloud, Song runs in parallel to validate and track files and associated metadata.

-The Overture **Data Management System** (DMS) is a fully functional and customizable data portal built from a packaged collection of Overtures microservices.
+These tools are part of the Overture **Data Management System** (DMS), a fully functional and customizable data portal built from a packaged collection of Overtures microservices.
 For more information on DMS, read our [DMS documentation](https://www.overture.bio/documentation/dms/).

 See the links below for additional information on our other research software tools: